Nikhilagarwalgk/React_Notes/README.md

 READ About WEBPACK.
 (Add it in resume)

-1. If we want to start the project then , npx parcel index.html
+1. If we want to start the project then, npx parcel index.html

 To create new command:-